Recent Examples of kachina from the Web

-Ancestral being of the Pueblo Indians.
-As each tribe has its own kachinas, there are more than 500 of these spirit-beings.
-They are believed to reside with a tribe for half of each year and can be seen by the community if its men properly perform a ritual while wearing kachina regalia.
-The being depicted through the regalia is thought to be actually present with the performer, temporarily transforming him.
-Kachinas are also represented by small wooden dolls that are carved and decorated by the men of the tribe and used to teach children the identities of each kachina and its associated symbolism.
+A kachina is an ancestral spirit of the Pueblo Indians.
+There are more than 500 of these spirits, and they act as intermediaries between humans and the gods.
+Each tribe has its own kachinas, which are believed to reside with a tribe for half of each year.
+They can be seen by the community if men properly perform a ritual while wearing kachina masks.
+The spirit depicted on the mask is thought to be actually present with the performer, temporarily transforming him.
+Kachinas are also represented by small wooden dolls, carved and decorated by the men of the tribe.